Featured Snippets in Addition to 10 Blue Links

 By indexing pages only, search engines have been missing out on opportunities to collect data about different objects found on the Web and to treat the Web as a big database that could potentially be queried to enable people to ask questions about that data.
 More recently, we’ve been seeing search engines collecting data about facts related to different entities or objects on the Web.

 Of course, some percentage of searches on the Web is for people to make purchases, or download software, or find producers of products or goods or people offering services, so a search for web documents is likely to still be needed.
 But, we are seeing Google and Bing provide knowledge-base type search results in response to many queries, and question answering seems to be a big part of that.
 This metamorphosis of search and search engines is taking place before our eyes, and it’s a little challenging in how it can potentially impact sites offering products and services and information on the Web.

-A Google patent filed at the US Patent and Trademark Office in March of 2005, shortly before that “Just the Facts” Google blog post, was written when initial work was taking place on a Google Knowledge Graph, and it describes how Google first documented how they would reply to questions, with direct answers respond to some queries.
+A Google patent filed at the US Patent and Trademark Office in March of 2005, shortly before that “Just the Facts” Google blog post, was written when initial work was taking place on a Google Knowledge Graph, and it describes how Google first documented how they would reply to questions, with featured snippets responding to some queries.

-We’ve been seeing direct answers increasingly at Google over the past few years, but this patent seems to be one of the first dealing with how Google might come up with answers to show searchers.
+We’ve been seeing featured snippets increasingly at Google over the past few years, but this patent seems to be one of the first dealing with how Google might come up with answers to show searchers.

 The patent tells us of issues that search engines have had in trying to provide quick answers to factual questions, such as being concerned about answers from a single source – like from a particular encyclopedia, which could limit answers to questions.
 Such a source might not be updated frequently enough to answer questions based upon popular culture, or any questions about products, services, retail and wholesale businesses.
 It tells us that expanding such information might lead to information that is from untrustworthy or unreliable sources.